 Since its formation, the Foundation has invested over $140 million in Greater Kansas City nonprofit organizations.
 Marion and Henry’s legacy of serving others continues to enhance our beloved city.

 GRANT OPPORTUNITY FAQ AND HOW TO APPLY

-The Foundation accepts grant applications by invitation year-round and award decisions are made in March, June, September, and December.
+The Foundation accepts grant applications from organizations within the Greater Kansas City area by invitation year-round and award decisions are made in March, June, September, and December.

 What organizations are eligible to receive a grant?